FREQUENTLY ASKED QUESTIONS

 There are organizations that train the diabetic alert dogs in a much different manner so that they alert for diabetic lows, which means your service dog or your child’s service dog may not be paying attention to your low or highs as they have smelled a stronger scent (bucket and rag training) of another diabetic having a low or high.
 Every person on the planet has a different smell.
 The other programs do not conduct on-line support but rather place dogs one at a time, creating long waiting lists.
 We have opted against this type of training and these types of waiting lists.
 Poodles will spontaneously alert!
 Get a Poodle and get started!

 We only use positive training techniques.
 We see our job as training YOU, the diabetic, and helping you to train your Poodle to serve as a diabetic alert dog.
 We have qualified teachers/trainers on our Board of Directors including a Master in Education (formerly of the College of Molecular Medicine at the University of South Florida).
-We have a Social Worker and a Registered Nurse as well as others who are highly skilled and who ALL love Poodles.
+We have a Social Worker and Registered Nurses as well as others who are highly skilled and who ALL love Poodles.

 Communication is key.
 Keeping a positive attitude, exercising patience, realizing this will NOT happen overnight, and keeping your eye on the final goal will train your diabetic alert dog.
 Realizing we will work with you as long as you stay in touch and communicate as well as follow through on instructions you are given is vital.
 We won’t just “drop you” after you get your Poodle and make your donation for our assistance.
 We prefer to stay highly involved with our clients over the long haul.